sophistic/QuackBack/README.md

 #### GET `/api/conversations/title`

-Fetches all conversation titles associated with a given user's email.
+Fetches all conversation titles associated with a user's email.

 **Request Body:**